Trevoke/elixir-packages/README.md

 9. It has hex-level documentation for the public interface
 10. The public interface is limited
 11. The internal interface is not documented in hex
+12. It has an up-to-date CHANGELOG
+13. It has tests